-During the Reporting Period, although the number of projects has increased, the GHG emissions intensity (tCO2e/million revenue) decreased by approximately 46.64% due to differences in project nature and increase in energy efficiency.
+During the Reporting Period, the Group's GHG emission intensity (tCO2e/million revenue) decreased by approximately 27.15% due to differences in project nature and improvements in energy efficiency, thus the Group is on track to achieve its aforementioned goal.
 The Group will continue to monitor its GHG emissions data closely and raise employees' awareness of energy conservation.